Accessibility Statement for Business.gov.uk

 Preparation of this accessibility statement

-Business.gov.uk was previously called business.gov.uk.
+Business.gov.uk was previously called great.gov.uk.
 An external audit of business.gov.uk was completed by the Digital Accessibility Centre (DAC) on 22 October 2024.
 A further audit of business.gov.uk was completed by Digital Accessibility Centre (DAC) on 19 December 2024.
-The findings of these reports are being addressed to ensure that the Business.gov.uk website complies with WCAG 2.2 AA.

 This statement will be updated as the reported issues are resolved.